LoganMcnulty/Friend-Finder/README.md

 # Friend Wizard
-- Javascript friend compatibility application requiring the express web application framework, and hosted on Heroku.
+- Javascript friend compatibility application requiring the express web application framework, hosted on Heroku.

 **ABOUT THIS APP**
 - The Friend Wizard is a javascript applications that recreates the process in which dating websites were created.
 A user creates a profile, completes a survey, and javascript compares the respsones to the survey to other members of the website.